Choosing the Right Personal Protection Dog: What You Need to Know.

 One of the most overlooked aspects of selecting a protection dog is genetics.

 Working dogs should come from lines that are proven in temperament, health, and drive.
-If you’re serious about owning a dog for protection, work with professionals who understand the bloodlines and can select a puppy or adult that matches your goals, experience level, and lifestyle.
+If you’re serious about owning a dog for protection, work with professionals who understand the bloodlines.
+They can help you select a puppy or adult that matches your goals, experience level, and lifestyle.

 Matching the Dog to the Handler

 Owning a personal protection dog is a serious commitment.
-It’s not about having a dog that looks tough or “goes crazy” when someone knocks on your door.
+It’s not about having a dog that looks tough or one that “goes crazy” when someone knocks on your door.

-It’s about building a deep partnership with an animal that is clear-headed, capable, and stable — one that can walk with your family, live peacefully in your home, and respond with precision and power if the need ever arises.
+It’s about building a deep partnership with an animal that is clear-headed, capable, and stable.
+You want a dog that can walk with your family, live peacefully in your home, and respond with precision and power if the need arises.